Fatigue-PINN: Physics-Informed Fatigue-Driven Motion Modulation and Synthesis: Results

-Furthermore, the right-hand elbow is less flexed (reduced elbow flexion angle as seen in Figures \ref{fig:6} and \ref{fig:5}), which is considered a mean of compensation for both elbow and trunk fatigue as mentioned in \cite{Yang2019}, whereas elbow fatigue also influences shoulder abduction/adduction, leading to increased abduction (i.e. decreased adduction as shown in Figure \ref{fig:5}) \cite{Yang2019}.
+Furthermore, the right-hand elbow is less flexed (reduced elbow flexion angle as seen in Figures \ref{fig:6} and \ref{fig:5}), which is considered a mean of compensation for both elbow and trunk fatigue as mentioned in \cite{Yang2019}, whereas elbow fatigue also influences shoulder abduction/adduction, leading to increased abduction (i.e. decreased adduction as shown in Fig. \ref{fig:5}) \cite{Yang2019}.

-The effects of fatigue are also evident in waving movement, where the elbow of the right (i.e. waving hand) is rendered more extended, resulting in a limited range of motion (Section C in Figure \ref{fig:5} and Figure \ref{fig:8}).
-Overall, the greater the decrease in percent of maximum exerted torques (i.e. greater $RC(t)$ as arises from Equation (\ref{eq:3CC-lambda})) the more the influence of fatigue in the produced motions.\footnote[4]{Please refer to the videos in the supplemental material for more qualitative results regarding our framework.}
+The effects of fatigue are also evident in waving movement, where the elbow of the right (i.e. waving hand) is rendered more extended, resulting in a limited range of motion (Section C in Fig. \ref{fig:5} and Fig. \ref{fig:8}).
+Overall, the greater the decrease in the percent of maximum exerted torques (i.e. greater $RC(t)$ as arises from Eq. (\ref{eq:3CC-lambda})) the more the influence of fatigue in the produced motions.\footnote{Please refer to the video in the supplemental material for more qualitative results regarding our framework.}